konnov/bymc/bymc/README.txt

 manager called opam.
 As soon as opam is in place, you can install the packages as follows:

-$ opam install batteries ounit ocamlgraph sexplib menhir lazy-trie mpi
+$ opam install batteries ounit ocamlgraph sexplib menhir lazy-trie

 (Do not forget to include the line
-'source ~/ocamlbrew/ocaml-4.00.1/etc/ocamlbrew.bashrc'
+'source ~/ocamlbrew/ocaml-4.XX.X/etc/ocamlbrew.bashrc'
 in your ~/.bashrc or ~/.zshrc before doing that)

 If you want to compile mathsat's library, you have to also install:

 $ opam install ctypes ctypes-foreign

+5.3.
+Installing ocamlmpi

+As of September 2017, MPI bindings for ocaml are not available in opam.
+To install ocamlmpi, do the following:

+  1. Download the latest version from: https://github.com/xavierleroy/ocamlmpi
+  2. Fix MPIINCDIR to point to mpich
+  3. make && && make opt && make install

 6. INSTALLING PYCUDD (DEPRECATED)